MTK911/KHATA/README.md

 Done

 ## The necessary
-1. Change Username and Password(Make sure it is SHA256) in configuration file
+1. Change Username and Password(Make sure it is SHA256 in lowercase i don't know why lowercase) in configuration file
 2. Change Key and IV in configuration file for encryption
 3. Change file name of logs and responder in configuration file
 4. Change random1 and random2 variable